Frequently Asked Questions

 - How is CHF planning to end homelessness and get more people in permanent housing?

 The first step is stabilization of health, behavior, and connection with physical and mental health resources, social service resources, and case management.
 This prepares clients for acceptance into permanent housing as it becomes available.
-We cooperate with the Corvallis Housing Oversight Committee to help create services for the homeless, and permanent housing options.
-We operate Partners Place as permanent supportive housing for up to 16 individuals.
-We are exploring partnerships with other organizations to create more permanent housing units, as well as building more supported housing ourselves.
+We cooperate with the Corvallis Housing Oversight Committee to help create services for the homeless, and supported housing options.
+We operate Partners Place as supported housing for up to 16 individuals.
+We are exploring partnerships with other organizations to create more supported housing units, as well as building more supported housing ourselves.

 - How are you going to handle those with serious drug and alcohol addictions?